oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 There are multiple technical solutions to achieve this goal:

-  * **Nonce**: OpenID Connect's existing `nonce` parameter could be used for this purpose.
-The nonce value is one-time use and created by the client.
+  * **Nonce**: OpenID Connect's existing `nonce` parameter can be used for the purpose of detecting authorization code injection attacks.
+    The `nonce` value is one-time use and created by the client.
 The client is supposed to bind it to the user agent session and sends it with the initial request to the OpenId Provider (OP).
-The OP associates the nonce to the authorization code and attests this binding in the ID token, which is issued as part of the code exchange at the token endpoint.
+The OP binds `nonce` to the authorization code and attests this binding in the ID token, which is issued as part of the code exchange at the token endpoint.
 If an attacker injected an authorization code in the authorization response, the nonce value in the client session and the nonce value in the ID token will not match and the attack is detected.
-The assumption is that an attacker cannot get hold of the user agent state on the victims device, where he has stolen the respective authorization code.
-The main advantage of this option is that Nonce is an existing feature used in the wild.
-On the other hand, leveraging Nonce by the broader OAuth community would require AS and client to adopt ID Tokens.
+The assumption is that an attacker cannot get hold of the user agent state on the victim's device, where he has stolen the respective authorization code.
+The main advantage of this option is that `nonce` is an existing feature used in the wild.
+On the other hand, leveraging `nonce` by the broader OAuth community would require AS and clients to adopt ID Tokens.
   * **Code-bound State**: The `state` parameter as specified in [@!RFC6749] could be used similarly to what is described above.
     This would require to add a further parameter `state` to the code